-As an engineer with the required permissions, you can create resources and link them to existing tickets, customers, and other resources.
+An engineer with the required permissions can create resources and link them to existing tickets, customers, and other resources.
 For example, you can link a computer to an incident ticket concerning this computer or to the customer who uses it.
 The work with resources is explained in detail in the section Working with Resources.